Laurie Bembenek: Escape and capture

 On July 15, 1990, Bembenek escaped through a laundry room window and was picked up by her fiancé, Gugliatto.
-The couple were spotted in Wauwatosa, Wisconsin, two days after Bembenek's escape, driving in Gugliatto's truck.
+The couple was spotted in Wauwatosa, Wisconsin, two days after Bembenek's escape, driving in Gugliatto's truck.
 The abandoned truck was later found in a parking lot of a Target.

 Bembenek and Gugliatto fled to Thunder Bay, Ontario, while sensational stories about their relationship swirled through American tabloids.
 Her escape also reignited publicity surrounding her case, and she became something of a folk hero.
 A song was written about her, and t-shirts were sold with the slogan "Run, Bambi, Run".

 While on the run, Bembenek used the name "Jennifer Gazzana" and got a job working as a waitress.
 The couple evaded capture for three months.
 She also worked as a fitness instructor.

-On October 17, 1990, the couple were arrested after a tourist saw a segment about Bembenek's escape on America's Most Wanted TV series.
+On October 17, 1990, the couple was arrested after a tourist saw a segment about Bembenek's escape on America's Most Wanted TV series.
 Gugliatto was deported to the United States a month later and was eventually sentenced to one year in prison for his role in the escape.

 Bembenek sought refugee status in Canada, claiming that she was being persecuted by a conspiracy between the police department and the judicial system in Wisconsin.
 The Canadian government showed some sympathy for her case.
 Before returning her to Wisconsin, it obtained a commitment that Milwaukee officials would conduct a judicial review of her case.
 Although the review did not find evidence of crimes by police or prosecutors, it did list seven major police blunders that had occurred during the Christine Schultz murder investigation.

 As a result, Bembenek won the right to a new trial.
 Bembenek voluntarily returned to the United States on April 22, 1991.
 Rather than risk a second conviction and in order to get out of prison earlier, she pleaded no contest (nolo contendere) to second-degree murder during a hearing held on December 9, 1992.

 Bembenek was sentenced to 20 years, which was commuted to time served.
 She was released from custody three hours after the hearing, having served a little more than ten years.